mathandcamping/mathandcamping.github.io/index.md

-I am a graduate student in mathematics.
+I am a Visiting Assistant Professor of Mathematics at Williams College, currently on the job market.

 <img src="Dan.jpeg" alt="Daniel" width="200"/>